-As you can see, the Elite 2 falls right in the middle of the pack and many players find that it’s a nice blend of features and price.
+As you can see, the Elite 2 falls right in the middle of the portable pack.
+As a result, many players find that it’s a nice blend of features and price.

 Why is the Lobster Elite 2 so Popular?

-Compared to Lobster’s other portable and battery operated tennis ball machines here are the two main reasons that I believe the Elite 2 has become so popular:
+Compared with Lobster’s other portable and battery-operated tennis ball machines, here are the two main reasons that I believe the Elite 2 has become so popular:

 The Elite Freedom, Liberty, and One are all priced lower than the Elite 2 and will sweep from side to side to feed you tennis balls, but they will not move you forward and backward.

-The forward and backward movement is a meaningful upgrade from the Elite 2’s cheaper counterparts which many customers find well worth the additional $280 (the difference in cost between the Elite One and Elite 2) because it provides you with greater variety when hitting.
+The forward and backward movement is a meaningful upgrade from the Elite 2’s cheaper counterparts, which many customers find well worth the additional cost (the difference in price between the Elite One and Elite 2) because it provides you with greater variety when hitting.

-For another $250 you can upgrade past the Elite 2 to the Elite Three, and the machine will move you side to side and forward and backward, but it will also add the ability to choose a narrow or wide trajectory.
+For a bit extra money, you can upgrade past the Elite 2 to the Elite Three, and the machine will move you side to side and forward and backward, but it will also add the ability to choose a narrow or wide trajectory.
 That is, how far the machine will feed balls from left to right.

-While the narrow and wide trajectory are interesting, we believe most players simply don’t find this function as interesting for the added price.
+While the narrow and wide trajectory is interesting, we believe most players simply don’t find this function as attractive for the added price.

-Sitting right below $1,500, the Elite 2 comes with an exceptional price tag when compared to other machines on the market.
-Even after you’ve purchased some key accessories and tennis balls to go along with your ball machine, you’ll still be spending less than $2,000.
+The Elite 2 comes with an exceptional price tag when compared with other machines on the market.
+Even after you’ve purchased some essential accessories and tennis balls to go along with your ball machine, you’ll still find the price competitive.

 Recommended Elite 2 Setup

-One of the most common questions I get asked is what I recommend players buy when purchasing their new Lobster Elite 2.
-If that’s you and you’re looking to cut right to the chase, here’s my recommended setup.
+Players often ask what I recommend buying when purchasing their new Lobster Elite 2.
+If that’s you and you’re looking to cut to the chase, here’s my recommended setup.